The Snowman (picture book)

-The Snowman is a wordless children's picture book by British author Raymond Briggs, first published in 1978 by Hamish Hamilton in the United Kingdom, and published by Random House in the United States in November of the same year.
+The Snowman is a wordless children's picture book by English author Raymond Briggs, first published in 1978 by Hamish Hamilton in the United Kingdom, and published by Random House in the United States in November of the same year.
 The book won a number of awards and was adapted into an animated television film in 1982 which is an annual fixture at Christmas.

 The book is entirely wordless, and illustrated with only coloured pencils.
 Briggs said that it was partly inspired by his previous book Fungus the Bogeyman: "For two years I worked on Fungus, buried amongst muck, slime and words, so...
 I wanted to do something which was clean, pleasant, fresh and wordless and quick."

 Plot

 One snowy winter's day, a boy builds a snowman who comes to life at the stroke of midnight.
 He and the boy play with appliances, toys and other bric-a-brac in the house, all while keeping quiet enough not to wake his parents.
 After they play with the lights on the family car, he prepares a feast that the duo eat by candlelight.
 The snowman takes the boy outside and they begin to fly over the South Downs and watch the sun coming up from Brighton pier before returning home.
 In the morning, the boy wakes up and rushes outside to find that the snowman has melted.